ddbj/www/_ddbj/feature-table.md

 {:#organism}
 ```
 Qualifier       /organism=
-Definition      scientific name of the organism that provided the
+Definition      Definition scientific name or higher-level classification of the
-                sequenced genetic material.
+                organism or agent that provided the sequenced genetic
+                material.
 Value format    "text"
 Example         /organism="Homo sapiens"
+                /organism="Lactobacillaceae bacterium"
+                /organism="West Nile virus"
+                /organism="synthetic construct"
+                /organism="uncultured bacterium"
+Comment         includes names for Prokaryotes, Eukaryotes, Viruses, synthetic
+                sequences, uncultured samples, and unclassified organisms.
-Comment         the organism name which appears on the OS or ORGANISM line
+                the organism name which appears on the OS or ORGANISM line
                 will match the value of the /organism qualifier of the
                 source key in the simplest case of a one-source sequence.
 ```

 -----